-The function can also replace the activation of menu O04 in all EKC controllers as well as activation of "Service pin" in an AK 2 controller.
+This function is used if the gateway has been changed or updated with a new software version.
+The function replaces the activation of menu O04 in all EKC controllers as well as activation of "Service pin" in an AK 2 controller.